SeraphinD/poc-lib-networking/README.md

 }
 ```

-Extending that protocol or setting it to AppDelegate can also be a way to handle 401 globally.
+Extending that protocol or setting it to `AppDelegate` can also be a way to handle 401 globally.

-# Why creating this lib 🤔
+# Why another HTTP client for iOS 🤔

+Before starting this library, I've always used Alamofire or ObjectMapper to handle network layer.
+It's good but my projects always started with a lot of dependencies because of that.
+I also wanted to have a deeper knowledge of the native framework `UrlSession`.

 # Next steps 💪

++ Multipart upload requests
++ Custom view for `setImage(with: URL?)` placeholder
++ Downloading and fast caching files (like audio or video)
++ ... ?